ethantkoenig/fro/docs/_build/html/_sources/api.txt

 ``Parser`` objects are immutable.
 Therefore, many ``Parser`` methods return a new parser instead of modifying the called parser.

+For explanations of terminology like "chomp" and "significant", see :doc:`parser`.

 .. py:class:: Parser(object):

     .. py:method:: __neg__()